 All these kidneys mentioned above cancer cell sub-types like

 Clear cell, chromophobe, papillary, etc., can show highly disorganized features when viewed under a microscope.
 Pathologists often describe these tumor cells as sarcomatoid.
 Sarcomatoid is not a distinct tumor subtype, but when these features are seen, doctors are aware that this is a very aggressive type of kidney cancer.
-Many promising scientific research studies (like new immunotherapy options) to treat people with tumors possessing sarcomatoid features.
+Many promising scientific research studies (like new immunotherapy options) treat people with tumors possessing sarcomatoid features.
 Most recent progress in terms of treatment includes combinations of nivolumab (Opdivo) and ipilimumab (Yervoy) as well as combinations of bevacizumab (Avastin) and atezolizumab (Tecentriq).

 This is another uncommon cancer that may form indolent tumor growths that are unlikely to metastasize but can be aggressive if they spread.
-Clinical trials are underway to discover the best ways to treat this cancer type.
+Clinical trials are also underway to discover the best ways to treat this cancer type.

 Angiomyolipoma is a benign tumor type that has a unique appearance when viewed under a microscope and on a CT scan.
-The tumor is less likely to grow and metastasize.
+The tumor is also less likely to grow and metastasize.
 The form of cancer is usually treated with surgery.
 Significant bleeding is not common but can be expected in the case of pregnant and premenopausal women.
 Epithelioid is an aggressive form of angiomyolipoma, which in rare instances can invade the inferior vena cava and the renal vein and metastasize and affect the nearby lymph nodes or organs, such as the liver.